vic/den/README.md

 - **Hosts & Homes**: You define *what* systems exist (e.g., `den.hosts.my-laptop` or `den.homes.my-user`).
 This part is focused only on the system's identity and its users.

 - **Aspects**: You define *how* systems are configured using `flake.aspects`.
 An aspect is a collection of configuration settings.
-For example, a `work` aspect might add VPN software, while a `gaming` aspect might add Steam.
-Aspects are applied to hosts and homes to build the final system configuration.
+Aspects can provide other nested aspects forming a tree of related setups.
+Aspect depdendency graphs are applied to hosts and homes to build the final system configuration.

 This separation keeps your system definitions clean and makes your configurations reusable and composable.